Department of Justice is now the Department of Communities and Justice. Find out more >

 If it costs more to repair your car than its value before the accident, your car is usually 'written-off'.
 If your car is written-off, you should get a report with the pre-accident value of your car.

-There are a number of organisations that can provide such a report for a fee of $15.00 - $25.00.
+There are several organisations that can provide such a report for a fee of $15.00 - $25.00.
 You can search for organisations on the internet under 'second-hand car valuations'.

 You will also need to get a written estimate of the salvage value of the car from a second hand parts dealer or wrecker.